Ronnie James Dio: Early life

 Ronnie James "Dio" Padavona was born in Portsmouth, New Hampshire, to Italian-American parents Patrick and Anna from Cortland, New York.
+The original Italian toponymic surname was 'Padovano' (meaning 'from Padua') but it was miswritten at Ellis Island when his grandfather came from Italy.
 His family moved to Portsmouth from Cortland as part of his father's service in the U.S. Army during World War II, and they resided there for only a short time before returning to Cortland.

 Padavona listened to a great deal of opera while growing up and was influenced vocally by American tenor Mario Lanza.
 His first formal musical training began at age 5, learning to play the trumpet.
 It was during high school that Padavona formed his first rock 'n' roll group, The Vegas Kings, which would later be named Ronnie and the Rumblers and then Ronnie and the Red Caps.

 Though Padavona began his rock 'n' roll career on trumpet, he added singing to his skill set and also assumed bass guitar duties for the groups.
 Besides music Padavona also enjoyed romantic fantasy literature, specifically the works of Sir Walter Scott and the Arthurian legend.
 He also enjoyed science fiction and sports.

 Padavona graduated from Cortland High School in 1960.
 He was allegedly offered a scholarship to the prestigious Juilliard School of Music but did not take up the offer due to his interest in rock music.
 He instead attended the State University of New York (SUNY) at Buffalo to major in pharmacology.
 There, he played trumpet in the university's concert band; however, he only attended the university from 1960 to 1961 and did not graduate.
 Then he enrolled at Cortland State College but dropped out as well.
 In a 2000 interview, he stated that he majored in history and minored in English.

 Despite being known for his powerful singing voice, Padavona claimed to have never received any vocal training.
 He instead attributed his singing ability to the use of breathing techniques he learned while playing trumpet.